Inald/Frogger-Refactoring-2019/README.md

 the "Edit Configurations" next to the run button and add a maven goal in the build.
 Enter "clean compile test" and it allows for automated testing by pressing apply.

+Tested in labs
+Java 10 used along with Maven
 ~~~~

 ![Frogger](src/main/resources/editConfigs.PNG)